mikevanis/MultiResolutionCameraServer/README.md

 # MultiResolutionCameraServer

 This is a unit test that captures two video streams from a Pi Camera at multiple resolutions and serves them as .mjpg files through a threaded HTTP server.
-Part of the Naturewatch project in collaboration with the Royal College of Art.
+Part of the Naturewatch project.

 ## System requirements